 • At almost any age for any common repair

-• Igniter, bake element, door hinge, burner switch: under $300 in most cases
+• Igniter, bake element, door hinge, burner switch: inexpensive in most cases

 • High-end brands (Wolf, Viking, Thermador, La Cornue, Miele): repair at any realistic cost